TRANSMONGOLIAN

 Inkjet print on hahnemühle paper, 30x50 cm, 2012

-Today, more than eight hundred years later, Mongolia is a sovereign country with the lowest population rate in the world, lower than two inhabitants per square kilometer and being a homosexual, continues to be taboo.
-The weight of tradition and the years under Soviet control, a time in which homosexuals were sent to gulag, surmise a ballast for gays, lesbians, and transsexuals, who continue to be repressed, rejected, and victimized.
-Condemned to a life of secrecy, many of them find themselves turning to prostitution, others lead a life of solitude.
+Today, more than eight hundred years later, Mongolia is a sovereign country with one of the world's lowest population densities, averaging fewer than two inhabitants per square kilometer.
+Despite this, being homosexual continues to be considered taboo.
+The weight of tradition, coupled with the years under Soviet control when homosexuals were sent to gulags, remains a significant burden for gays, lesbians, and transsexuals who continue to face repression, rejection, and victimization.

 Installation views.
 Photo España, Fúcares Gallery, 2012 / Cortona on the Move, 2014